nikovert/AWE_Simulation/README.md

 ## Authors

-The coding for this piece of research was done by Nikolaus Vertovec, and builds on top of the work of Berkley Hybrid Systems Lab, which developed the level-set-methods toolbox as well as the doctoral work of Sebastian Rapp (http://awesco.eu/project/esr02/).
+The coding for this piece of research was done by Nikolaus Vertovec, and builds on top of the work of Berkley Hybrid Systems Lab, which developed the level-set-methods toolbox as well as the doctoral work of Sebastian Rapp, who coded to much of the underlying simulation framework and NDI controller (http://awesco.eu/project/esr02/).

 ## License